 Pataleshwar Cave – A Single Rock Wonder

 Pataleshwar Temple is of religious relevance to Hindus and is thronged with devotees.
-The carvings and miniatures drawn on the walls of this centuries-old temple is a treat to the eyes.
-To connect with the almighty from all the corners and to have a peaceful time this temple is the actual place to leave tourists spellbound during their vacation in Pune.
+The carvings and miniatures drawn on the walls of this centuries-old temple are a treat to the eyes.
+To connect with the almighty from all corners and to have a peaceful time this temple is the actual place to leave tourists spellbound during their vacation in Pune.

 History & facts about Pataleshwar Cave Temple

-The Pataleshwar Caves in Pune is dedicated to Lord Pataleshwar – one of the 1008 names dedicated to Lord Shiva.
+The Pataleshwar Caves in Pune are dedicated to Lord Pataleshwar – one of the 1008 names dedicated to Lord Shiva.
 ‘Patal’ stands for ‘underworld’, and ‘Ishwar’ stands for ‘Lord’ or ‘God Himself’.
-Inside the caves, there is a temple dedicated to Lord Shiva and Nandi (anuchar of Shiva), which was made from a monolithic rock excavated during the reign of ‘Rashtrakuta Dynasty‘in 8th century AD.
-Passages, circular Nandi Mandapa, and massive pillar are the breathtaking parts of the conserved region.
+Inside the caves, there is a temple dedicated to Lord Shiva and Nandi (anchor of Shiva), which was made from a monolithic rock excavated during the reign of ‘The Rashtrakuta Dynasty in the 8th century AD.
+Passages, circular Nandi Mandapa, and massive pillars are the breathtaking parts of the conserved region.
 The other names of Pataleshwar Temple are Panchaleshwar Temple and Bhamburde Temple.
-According to the legends, the temple was built in just a few hours by the Pandavas for their when they were out in the exile and needed one urgently.
+According to the legends, the temple was built in just a few hours by the Pandavas for them when they were out in exile and needed one urgently.
 The seating arrangements for guests of Pataleshwar Caves are designed to perfection inside the small temple rooms.
-This arrangement made out of a rock will leave everyone awestruck and make them marvel at the true grandeur that the temple is.
+This arrangement made out of rock will leave everyone awestruck and make them marvel at the true grandeur that the temple.

-What’s makes Pataleshwar Cave Temple special?
+What makes Pataleshwar Cave Temple special?

-The finely crafted pillars, giant circular stones, and rotunda roof makes this temple a true beauty.
+The finely crafted pillars, giant circular stones, and rotunda roof make this temple a true beauty.
 Nandi Mandapa, another specimen of fine craftsmanship, is situated or placed just beneath the roof.
 The sound of the bells is also a unique feature.

 The architecture of Pataleshwar temple and Elephanta Caves share a sheer resemblance to each other if observed closely.